gabrielakuhn/claseg-computer-vision/README.md

 of a two-layer neural network model.
 The first network is responsible for classifying metastases in an image, and the second is responsible for performing the segmentation of tumor cells, analyzing the size of the metastatic region, and generating the final result for micrometastasis, metastasis, or negative metastasis.
-This article is the first investigation of the proposed method.
+This repository is the first investigation of the proposed method.
 As partial results, we achieved an AUC = 0.998 for the classification task at the patch level and 𝐼𝑜𝑈 − 𝑆𝑐𝑜𝑟𝑒 ∶ 0.5434 e 𝐹 1 − 𝑆𝑐𝑜𝑟𝑒 ∶ 0.64818 for the segmentation task.